 - The welfare of the child remains paramount.

 - All children - whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity - have the right to be protected from harm.

 - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately.

 - All staff and volunteers working at our school have a responsibility to report concerns to the Designated Lead for Safeguarding.

-The Deputy DSL is Mrs Laura Toor (our Deputy Head Teacher)
+The Deputy Designated Safeguarding Lead is Mrs Laura Toor (our Deputy Head Teacher)